Yadier01/restapi/README.md

 ### Events

-    POST /events: Create a new event.
+    POST /events Create a new event.
-    GET /events: Retrieve all events.
+    GET /events Retrieve all events.
-    GET /events/:id: Retrieve details of a specific event.
+    GET /events/:id Retrieve details of a specific event.
-    PUT /events/:id: Update an event.
+    PUT /events/:id Update an event.
-    DELETE /events/:id: Delete an event.
+    DELETE /events/:id Delete an event.

 ### Reservations

-    POST /reservations: Create a reservation for an event.
+    POST events/:id/register Create a reservation for an event.
-    GET /reservations: Retrieve all reservations.
-    DELETE /reservations/:id: Cancel a reservation.
+    DELETE events/:id/register Cancel a reservation.